rrra/www/content/post/2024/national-preparedness-month-estate-planning-for-hams.md

 stress on our loved ones after we are gone.”
 <!--more-->

-ARRL this week held a webinar, hosted by Beal and Dino Papas, KLØS, to discuss the first steps of planning.
+ARRL this week held a webinar, hosted by Beal and Dino Papas, KL0S, to discuss the first steps of planning.
 “It is something that, unfortunately, doesn’t get a lot of attention.
 The bottom-line up front is, ‘what happens to all our beloved ham gear when that